Mayfly277/vagrant_ansible_template/README.md

  - Install virtualbox
  - Install ansible

- - (optionnal) : Install vagrant plugin vbguest (if you want to use shared folders)
+ - (optional) : Install vagrant plugin vbguest (if you want to use shared folders)

 ```bash
 # This plugin will install the virtual box guest addition